Greater Los Angeles: Los Angeles metropolitan area

 The MSA is the most populous metropolitan area in the Western United States and second-most populous in the United States.
 It has at its core the Los Angeles–Long Beach–Anaheim urban area, which had a population of 12,237,376 as of the 2020 census.

 Greater Los Angeles

-The U.S. Census Bureau also defines a wider commercial region based on commuting patterns or megalopolis, the Los Angeles–Long Beach, CA Combined Statistical Area (CSA), more commonly known as the Greater Los Angeles Area, with an estimated population of 18,490,242 in 2021.
+The U.S. Census Bureau also defines a wider commercial region based on commuting patterns, the Los Angeles–Long Beach, CA Combined Statistical Area (CSA), more commonly known as the Greater Los Angeles Area, with an estimated population of 18,316,743 in 2023.
 The total land area of the CSA is 33,955 sq. mi (87,945 km2).

-The CSA consists of three component metropolitan areas:
+The CSA includes three component metropolitan areas: